Syria

 Our team is laying the groundwork for a future full of potential by supporting education in schools and temporary education centres with the support of local teachers, students, and their parents.
 We strive to enhance the quality of teaching; we provide psychosocial support, which helps children and families manage their conflict-induced stress and anxiety.
 To ensure this support gets to those who need it most, we have created spaces for children in IDP camps where they can play and learn.

-We were one of the first Humanitarian Organisations to respond to the outbreak of conflict in Syria back in 2011 when we provided urgent humanitarian support to the Syrian people.
+We were one of the first humanitarian organisations to respond to the outbreak of conflict in Syria back in 2011 when we provided urgent humanitarian support to the Syrian people.
 Today, we are providing help in various forms to more than 910,000 people.

 The situation in Syria

-In addition to the vagaries of war, Syria is experiencing a deep economic crisis, and more than 90 % of Syrians live below the poverty line.
+As a consequence of the protracted nature of the conflict in Syria, the country is experiencing a deep economic crisis, and more than 90% of Syrians live below the poverty line.
 Furthermore, investment is significantly limited due to the enduring uncertainty and non-existent political solutions to the conflict.

 The 2023 earthquake